nicola/nicola.github.io/_posts/2015-09-07-versioning-poems.md

 In this post, I would like to introduce one way of writing Post-Internet poetry that mixes __traditional__ poetry and __coding__ poetry: __Versioning Poems__ - I hope to inspire a new generation of poets, please update me [@nicolagreco](http://twitter.com/nicolagreco) if you write some.

 ## Versioning Poems

 A versioning poem has two characteristics:

-1. Versioning tool: The poem written in commit messages using a versioning tool
+1. __Versioning tool__: The poem written in commit messages using a versioning tool
-2. Commit diff: Each line has a commit diff that has code related to the message
+2. __Commit diff__: Each line has a commit diff that has code related to the message

-In this way, one could clone a repository{% sidenote 3 'This can be SVN, Git, and so on' %} and just list the commit messages.
-The following is a poem of mine [9*19 Flowers poem](https://github.com/nicola/flowers-poem){% sidenote 4 'You can find this in the [home page](/)' %}.
+In this way, one could clone a repository and just list the commit messages.
+The following is a poem of mine [9*19 Flowers poem](https://github.com/nicola/flowers-poem).

 ### Understanding requirement 1